ls2092/ML-Models/README.md

 - **Score Predictor** – Predict student exam scores based on study hours and related features
 - **Loan Approval Predictor** – Predict whether a loan application will be approved or not
 - **Sales Forecast** – Forecast future Walmart sales using historical and time-series data
+- **Traffic Sign Predictor** - Classifies traffic sign images into their respective categories using a convolutional neural network (CNN) trained  on labeled image data.

 ---